 Local organizations should help with connecting community members to existing services.
-There is a need to train and raise awareness among the affected communities on the impacts of climate change, ways to respond, and their inherent capacity to adapt to the climate crisis.
+Need to train and raise awareness among the affected communities on the impact of climate change, ways to respond and their inherent capacity to adapt to the climate crisis.